dpavlic/space-keys/README.md

 Most similar is [Proton / Space-Atom](https://github.com/dvcrn/proton).
 However, Proton is a much more ambitious project written in Clojure which aims to reproduce the SpaceMacs layer-based configuration.
 I am just interested in getting the key bindings working.
-In addition, I don't think Proton is buit to completely change the keybindings around.
+In addition, I don't think Proton is built to completely change the keybindings around.